Gardena Pass

 Gardena Pass (Passo Gardena; Grödnerjoch; Ju de Frara or Jëuf de Frea) is a high mountain pass in the Dolomites of the South Tyrol in northeast Italy.

 At an elevation of 2136 m above sea level, the pass connects Sëlva in the Val Gardena on the west side with Corvara in the Val Badia.
 The road over it comprises part of the famous Sella Ring, in which four linked passes (Gardena, Sella, Pordoi, and Campolongo) encircle the spectacular Sella group.
+The pass has 19 unnumbered hairpin bends.
 The route becomes busy with tourists, motorcyclists, and cyclists during the summer.
 There are tourist accommodations on the pass itself, and hikers visit the pass to access the dramatic Dolomite mountains.

 Pizes de Cir

 North of the pass in the direct vicinity, the mountain range Pizes de Cir with 2592 meter high peak the Gran Cir can be seen.

 Maratona dles Dolomites

 The Gardena Pass is the fourth of seven Dolomite mountain passes which riders cross in the annual Maratona dles Dolomites single-day bicycle race.